GAIB20/adversarial-adjacency-strategy-game/README.md

 <hr>

 ### Program Instructions
 1. Run the Main class to load the program, and the input window below will pop up.
-Input the names of Player 1 (X) and Player 2 (O) into their respective text fields.
-Then, select the number of rounds (a number between 2 and 28) to play using the dropdown menu.<br><br><kbd>
+Input the names of Player (X) and Bot (O) into their respective text fields.
+Then, select the number of rounds (a number between 2 and 28) to play using the dropdown menu.
+You can make the Bot start first.
+<br><br><kbd>
 <img src="https://github.com/ahnjedid/Adjacency-Strategy-Game/blob/master/screenshots/inputScreen.png"></kbd>
 <br><br>
 2. Click Play, and the gameboard and scoreboard window will load.
-Player 1 (X) starts the game by clicking on an empty button.
+Player (X) starts the game by clicking on an empty button.
 Any adjacent O’s will change to X's as a result.
-3. Then, Player 2 (O) has their turn by also clicking on an empty button.
+3. Then, Bot (O) has their turn by also clicking on an empty button.
 Any adjacent X’s will change to O's as a result.
-NOTE: This process is counted as 1 round (Player 1 and Player 2 both taking their turns).
+NOTE: This process is counted as 1 round (Player and Bot both taking their turns).
 4. The game will continue until there are no more rounds left to play.
 In the end, the player with the greater number of letters is the winner of the game.
 <kbd>
   <img src="https://github.com/ahnjedid/Adjacency-Strategy-Game/blob/master/screenshots/endOfGame.png">